tuberrabbit/gulp_react_demo/README.md

 # just-do-it
-create an front-end project for react
+create a front-end project for react